bohdan-zhytnik/Fractal/README.md

-# Semestral Project for B3B36PRG
+# Semestral Project for PRG

-This repository contains the semestral project I completed for the course **B3B36PRG (Programming in C)** at the Czech Technical University (ČVUT).
-The project was successfully completed and includes all relevant files and documentation.
+This repository contains the semestral project I completed for the course **PRG (Programming in C)** at the CTU (Czech Technical University).
 ## Project Description

 ### Project Title: [Insert Project Title Here]